 - 2.1.
-The Code of Ethics and these procedures are issued by the Faculty to their members on behalf of the Board of the British Occupational Hygiene Society. - 2.2.
+The Code of Ethics and this procedure are issued by the Faculty to its members and registered practitioners on behalf of the Board of the British Occupational Hygiene Society. - 2.2.
+The purpose of this procedure is to allow complaints to be raised against a member of the Faculty or a registered practitioner of the Professional Register, in a manner that is handled fairly, consistently, and where possible resolve matters. - 2.3.
 The aim of the Code of Ethics is to maintain and improve standards for the professional practice of occupational hygiene.
-To ensure that the Code is effective, the Faculty has the power to enforce the Code through any or all the measures below: - Investigation of breaches of the Code of Ethics - the imposition of sanctions or restrictions - recommending or requiring development and support - publication of outcomes of such investigation - 2.3.
-By becoming a member of the Faculty, the individual has agreed to abide by the Code of Ethics and has consented to participate in the procedures outlined in this guide. - 2.4.
-This guide is designed to help you understand how the Code will be enforced when use of these procedures is found to be necessary. - 2.5.
-This guide: - is intended to be a practical document to guide you through our procedures - is not of itself a legal commitment by the Faculty or the Society. - 2.6.
-The procedures in this guide may be subject to change (with notice) to ensure fairness and compliance with the Society's legal obligations. - 2.7.
-This guide is reviewed annually by the Faculty and the Head Office team to ensure it reflects our obligations and your rights. - 2.8.
-This guide only relates to complaints against a member of the Faculty.
+To ensure that the Code is effective, the Faculty has the power to enforce the Code through any and all the measures below: - 2.3.1. investigation of breaches of the Code of Ethics; - 2.3.2. the imposition of sanctions or restrictions; - 2.3.3. recommending or requiring development and support;

-2.9.
-If you have any queries, observations or issues with the Procedures or the Code of Ethics, please contact complaints@bohs.org.
+- 2.3.4. publication of outcomes of such investigation. - 2.4.
+By becoming a member of the Faculty or becoming a registered practitioner of the Professional Register, the individual has agreed to abide by the Code of Ethics and has consented to participate in this procedure. - 2.5.
+This procedure is designed to help you understand how the Code will be enforced when use of this procedure is found to be necessary. - 2.6.
+This procedure is: - 2.6.1. intended to be a practical document to guide you through the complaint procedure; - 2.6.2. not of itself a legal commitment by the Faculty of the Society. - 2.7.
+The procedure may be subject to change (with notice) to ensure fairness and compliance with the Society's legal obligations. - 2.8.
+This procedure is reviewed annually by the Faculty and the Society's complaints team to ensure it reflects our obligations and your rights. - 2.9.
+If you have any queries, observations or issues with this procedure, please contact complaints@bohs.org.

 PLEASE NOTE: Members of the Board are governed by the Board's Code of Conduct and volunteer conduct will be covered by a volunteer Code of Conduct.
 Complaints about the conduct of people other than Faculty members should therefore be directed to the CEO (as well as any complaints about service or a member of staff).
 BOHS individual membership (non-Faculty members) is by general subscription and open to anyone with an interest in occupational hygiene.
-Therefore, individual members, who are not members of a Faculty, the Board or working as volunteers are not formally regulated by the Society.
+Therefore, individual members, who are not members of the Faculty, the Board or working as volunteers are not formally regulated by the Society.